 Selys began to furiously mark the lower half of the map with cities and circles.

 “Okay, it gets a bit complex, but the big groups are the Walled Cities over here, the Gnoll Tribes of the plains, and the independent ports and cities in this area.
 Most of the inhabitants are Drakes, it’s true, but there are other races.
-For instance, nearly a third of the population down there are Harpies and Naga.
-We even have a good portion of Minotaurs that come and go.”
+For instance, nearly a third of the population down there are Gnolls.
+We have a few hundred Humans here and there…sometimes String People, or even Centaurs, Selphids, or other folk, but just they’re individuals rather than a community.
+However, we have a good portion of Minotaurs that come and go.”

 “What about Beastkin?
 I keep hearing that they live around here, but I’ve never seen one.
 Unless they look exactly like Gnolls.
 Where do they live?”

 “Not really anywhere.
 I guess you might find more of them among the Gnoll Tribes—but they don’t belong there either.
-They come from another continent further south, but they’re peaceful and easy to work with.”
+They come from another continent further to the east, but they’re peaceful and easy to work with.”

 “Uh, are there other kinds of people like you?
 What about Lizardfolk?”